JuliaDiff/ChainRules.jl/docs/src/index.md

 **Thus every function is treated as having the extra implicit argument `self`, which captures those fields.**
-So all _pushforward_ take in a extra argument, which unless they are for things with fields, they ignore. (thus common to write `function pushforward(_, Δargs...)` in those cases), and every _pullback_ return an extra `∂self`, which is, for things without fields, the constant `NO_FIELDS` which indicates there is no fields within the function itself.
+So all _pushforward_ take in an extra argument, which unless they are for things with fields, they ignore. (thus common to write `function pushforward(_, Δargs...)` in those cases), and every _pullback_ return an extra `∂self`, which is, for things without fields, the constant `NO_FIELDS` which indicates there is no fields within the function itself.